 At one point, you’ll cross a suspension bridge that runs over a majestic double waterfall – all in a day’s work for mountain adventurers.

 Times Daily, 7am to 3pm (tours last around 4 hours)

 Cost R895 (adults, includes a fully guided trip, light lunch, and rain gear for wet weather)

 R855 (adults with a Wild Card)

 Where to find it Hottentots Holland Nature Reserve, R321, Elgin

-Trains, trams and automobiles… there are many ways to experience the Cape winelands, but few that allow you to soar over them like a bird.
+Trains, trams and automobiles… there are many ways to experience the Cape Winelands, but few that allow you to soar over them like a bird.
 Travelling like the Brothers Montgolfier will certainly give you something to write home about.

 You’ll get to watch as the crew assembles your heat-powered flying machine, the very first technology that allowed humanity to take to the skies.
-Lift-off is at sunrise, but the early start is definitely worth it for the views you’ll be treated to as you float over the rolling vineyards and lush meadows that the winelands are so famous for.
+Lift-off is at sunrise, but the early start is definitely worth it for the views you’ll be treated to as you float over the rolling vineyards and lush meadows that the Cape Winelands are so famous for.